 In other words, 20,000 Starpoints are worth 25,000 miles with most of SPG’s partner airlines.
 That translates into 1.25 airline miles per SPG point, which a great value.

 The recent merger of Starwood and Marriott makes Marriott Rewards points more valuable, too.
 Marriott members can now transfer points to Starwood at a 3:1 ratio.
 In most cases you’ll get more from your Marriott points if you transfer them to SPG first, instead of transferring them directly to a frequent flyer program.
-That’s because in most cases SPG offers much better transfer rates with airlines than Marriott does.
+That’s because in most cases SPG offers much better transfer rates with

 One great feature of SPG is that it has unique airline partners, like Alaska Airlines, that it shares with no other program.
 That means that the only way to transfer points to Alaska is through SPG, and Alaska’s Mileage Plan is an excellent program.
 Here are some great ways to get the most out of your SPG points after transferring them to Alaska.